Bowen, Queensland: History

+In 1871, mangroves were first discovered and planted in Bowen, believably making the first plants to be introduced from India via the Torres Strait or possibly from other tropical regions.
+This marked the rise of the first mango industry in Australia.

 St Mary's School was opened on 1 September 1872 by Sister M. Gertrude and Sister M. de Sales, both members of the Sisters of St Joseph of the Sacred Heart founded by Mother Mary MacKillop.
 Following to ongoing conflict between MacKillop and James Quinn, the Roman Catholic Archbishop of Brisbane, over who controlled the schools operated by the Sisters in Queensland, Quinn expelled the sisters from his diocese in 1880 and they returned to South Australia where the order was first established.
 Quinn established a group of Diocesan Sisters using the name Sisters of the Holy Family who operated the school under Quinn's direct authority until 1885, when the Sisters of Mercy took over the running of the school withSister Mary Modwena Taylor, Sister M. Stanislaus Kostka Harding and Sister M. Winifred Duggan being transferred from The Range Convent School in Rockhampton.

 The coral reefs around Bowen are the scene of several shipwrecks, including the SS Gothenburg, which sank in 1875 with a loss of more than 100 lives.
 Numerous relics of Bowen's history, from the Aboriginal past onwards, are on display at the Bowen Historical Society's museum.

 On 22 February 1876, an F5 tornado hit the town, causing large amounts of damage.

+The location of the Merinda railway station was influenced by the location of the Merinda meatworks (Bowen) for transportation of workers and distribution of meat products.

+In 1894, the Bowen Meatworks operation was started but was often the subject of industrial disputes, changes in management and closures.
+In 1922, the Meatworks was able to process 150 bullocks per day It was a major source of industry and employment until 1997.

 Warden Bend Provisional School opened circa 1891.
 On 1 January 1909 it became Warden Bend State School.
 It closed in 1912.

 Merinda Provisional School opened in 1898 and became Merinda State School on 1 January 1909.

 On Sunday 30 April 1911, the foundation stone was laid for St Mary's Catholic Church.
 On Sunday 2 December 1912, the church was officially opened by James Murray, the Vicar Apostolic of Cooktown.